La dernière bourrée à Paris

-La dernière bourrée à Paris is a 1973 French comedy film, directed by Raoul André.
+La Dernière Bourrée à Paris (Last bourrée in Paris, in French) is a 1973 French comedy film, directed by Raoul André.

 Plot

-Berthe who live a too peaceful life is fascinated by the film Brando loves in Last Tango in Paris.
-From there, she saw only through the eyes of the heroine she is literally bewitched ...
+Berthe who lives a peaceful life is fascinated by the film Last Tango in Paris.
+During a strike in Paris, she finds an unoccupied apartment on the bank of the Seine and decides she wants to live love there with a man she has just met.